WinkmanPy/syncvr-fibonacci-assessment/README.md

 # Fibonacci

-Fibonacci is a simple Flask REST API that returns a given number from Fibonacci's sequence.
+Fibonacci is a simple app from Fibonacci's sequence.

 ## Installation